Connect with us

 The Lamu Port-South Sudan-Ethiopia-Transport (Lapsset) Corridor Development Authority, which is supervising the project, had earlier said on social media that the second and third berths will be completed by December 2020.

-Construction of the berth began in October 2016, and the contractor – China Communication Construction Company – was expected to complete works by March 2018.
-However, this did not happen due to “unforeseen circumstances”, according to Lapsset Corridor Development Authority director general Sylvester Kasuku.
+Construction of the berth began in October 2016, and the contractor – China Communication Construction Company – was expected to complete work by March 2018.

 Nevertheless, Mr Kasuku maintained that the three berths planned for phase one of the Lamu Port development project would be finalised within the official timeline of 2020.

-Kenya plans to set up three berths before opening the other components of the Lapsset corridor project to private investors who will set up the Lamu Port through public private partnerships.
+Kenya plans to set up three berths before opening the other components of the Lapsset corridor project to private investors who will set up the Lamu Port through public-private partnerships.

-The plan is to construct 21 berths by 2030, a development that will see the facility exceed the capacity of the port of Mombasa – whose 18 berths are unable to handle rising amount of cargo.
+The plan is to construct 21 berths by 2030, a development that will see the facility exceed the capacity of the port of Mombasa – whose 18 berths are unable to handle a rising amount of cargo.

-The port of Lamu will be ten times bigger than its Mombasa counterpart – which has a maximum capacity of 2.5 million Twenty Foot Equivalent Units (TEUs) a year.
+The port of Lamu will be ten times bigger than its Mombasa counterpart – which has a maximum capacity of 2.5 million Twenty-Foot Equivalent Units (TEUs) a year.
 It will handle up to 20 million TEUs annually.

-The facility, which is being built at Kililana in Lamu West, will be capable of handling crude oil carrier with dead weight tonnage of up to 200,000 tonnes and a capacity of two million barrels of crude.
+The facility, which is being built at Kililana in Lamu West, will be capable of handling crude oil carriers with dead weight tonnage of up to 200,000 tonnes and a capacity of two million barrels of crude.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.